ivanrff/AQI-by-EPA/README.md

 | ------ | ------ | ---- | ------------- | --------- | ------------- | ----------------------------------- | -------------- | ------------------- | -------------- |
 | Montana|	  Park|	 1988|	           36|	     26.0|	          7.0|                                	1.0|	           1.0|	                 0.0|            	1.0|

 This data, would make us assume that in 1988, Park, Montana had either 1 Hazardous Day or even ~3% hazardous days in that year, both which can't be assumed.
-This issue is addressed in the code, when necessary.
+This issue is addressed in the code, when necessary, by weighting the number of Good/Moderate/etc.  Days with their respective Days with AQI.

-# Average of Air Quality throughout the years

-## 1st Step
-Get the weighted AQI value of each 'State' by getting the sum() of all `County`s by `Year` and dividing by the `sum()` of `Days of measured AQI`.
 Example:

 | State | County | Year | Days with AQI | Good Days |
 | ------ | ------ | ---- | ------------- | --------- |